ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 >
 > ![Matched graph](https://w4bo.github.io/DOLAP-2024-DataPlat/img/match.svg)
 >
-> - `Consume` can be implemented by either `Lambda` or `Kinesis`
+> - `Consume` can be implemented by either `Lambda` or `Kinesis`;
-> - `Churn Prediction` and `Athena` can be discarded a priori since they are not reachable (i.e., they are neither candidate implementations nor required by other services)
+> - `Churn Prediction` and `Athena` can be discarded a priori since they are not reachable (i.e., they are neither candidate implementations nor required by other services).

 :::

 # (5) Select the optimal services
 :::: {.columns}
 ::: {.column width="55%"}
-Out of all matching services, only some of them must be selected
+Out of all matching services, only some of them must be selected:

-1. The amount of *selected services is minimized*
+1. The amount of *selected services is minimized*.
-1. *Coverage*: all processes and repositories in the DFD must be covered
+1. *Coverage*: all processes and repositories in the DFD must be covered.
-1. *Dependency*: if a service is selected, all its required services must be (recursively) selected too
+1. *Dependency*: if a service is selected, all its required services must be selected too.
-1. *Compatibility*: a service is selected only if it is compatible with the services selected for the previous/following nodes in the DFD
+1. *Compatibility*: a service can be selected only if it is compatible with the services selected for the previous/following nodes in the DFD.
-1. *Preference*: preferred services should have more chances to be selected
+1. *Preference*: preferred services should have more chances to be selected.

 ::: {.fragment}
-This is a *facility location optimization* linear programming problem (available on [Github](https://github.com/big-unibo/DataPlatformDesign) w/ Python + CPlex library)
+This is a *facility location optimization* linear programming problem (available on [Github](https://github.com/big-unibo/DataPlatformDesign) w/ Python + CPlex library).

 <div style="font-size: 0.6em">
 Given a matched graph $G^M=(N, A, P, L)$